delta94/TSchool/README.md

 > TSchool is a Event Driven Microservice based School Management System written in TypeScript

+The current approach has all services in one monorepo, and is not Microservice based.
+However all Services will be developped independently and non coupled to other services, at any point it is possible to migrate this to a Microservice architecture.

 ## Getting Started

 Follow these instructions to get the service up and running